venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - To delete a docker image - ```docker rmi <image name>```
 - To delete all docker images - ```docker rmi $(docker images -aq)```

+### seaching for images
+- The easiest is to visit [Docker hub](http://hub.docker.com) on the browser and check
+- Alternatively, `docker search <imageName>` can be used.
+For instance `docker search puppet` will bring up
+    ```
+    NAME                             DESCRIPTION                                     STARS               OFFICIAL            AUTOMATED
+    puppet/puppetserver              A Docker Image for running Puppet Server.
+Wi…   49
+    devopsil/puppet                  Dockerfile for a container with puppet insta…   25                                      [OK]
+    macadmins/puppetmaster           Simple puppetmaster based on CentOS 6           25                                      [OK]

+    ... and many more

+    ```

 ## Containers
 :large_orange_diamond: Container funny names are names automatically assigned to running containers when a name is not explicitly specified
 - To create a new container - ```docker run <image>```.
 This automatically pulls the image from the hub if its not available locally, and spawns a container off it and starts it.